 It’s time to talk about a second way of heat transfer, convection.
 Convection can create a current when hot air or water rises and, consequently, cool air or water sinks.

-In a building like your home, rising hot air creates an area of high pressure at the top of a building.
+In a building like your home in Acworth, rising hot air creates an area of high pressure at the top of a building.
 That pressure is only lessened by conditioned air forcing its way out of any hole to the outside.
 Warm air escaping the building boundaries, or building envelope, then creates negative pressure at the bottom of the building and pulls in air from the outside environment.

 You can visualize the process as like drinking a milkshake through a straw.
 This infiltration, or stack effect, means the air you’ve conditioned by removing moisture and heating or cooling is constantly lost at the top and replaced at the bottom by air that must be turned comfortable—costing you more and more in energy bills.

 In a nutshell: Water vapor causes problems when it condenses in a vulnerable place